bowser0000/jitterclick/README.md

-# jitterclick
+# Jitter Click
-Click as much as you can during one minute!
+Click as much as you can within one minute!